ucs-compute-solutions/Cisco_and_Hitachi_AdaptiveSolutions_IMM_X-Direct_VSP_One/README.md

 ### Hitachi Setup Inventory and Variables
 1. Adjustable variables are primarily in the base group_vars directory.
-   - In the repo, these are contained within the ansible_vault_storage_var_yml file.
-2. All required variables will be set in the playbook.
+2. All other required variables will be set in the playbook.

 ### Hitachi Playbook Execution Sequence